British Chihuahua Club Rescue Association

 Registered Charity registration number 1094417

-The object of the Association shall be to relieve the suffering and distress of
+membership at the Annual General Meeting.
+The purpose of the charity is to relieve the suffering and distress of

 Chihuahua dogs in need of care, attention or rehoming as a result of ill treatment,